 Sl.
 No. Key Audit Matters Auditor's Response 1.
-Accuracy of Revenues and Onerous obligations in respect of Fixed Price Contracts Involves Critical Estimates: Estimated efforts are a critical estimate to determine revenues and liability for onerous obligations.
+Accuracy of Revenues and Onerous obliga- tions in respect of Fixed Price Contracts In- volves Critical Estimates: Estimated efforts are a critical estimate to de- termine revenues and liability for onerous ob- ligations.
 This estimate requires consideration of progress of the contract, and costs required to complete the remaining contract performance obligations.
 Refer Accounting Policy no. 2 (xi).
-Principal audit procedures: Our audit approach was a combination of test of internal controls and substantive procedures which included the following: • Evaluated the design of internal controls relating to recording of efforts incurred and estimation of efforts required to complete the performance obligations. • Tested the access and application controls pertaining to time recording, allocation and budgeting systems which prevents unauthorized changes to recording of efforts incurred. • Selected a sample of contracts and through inspection of evidence of performance of these controls, tested the operating effectiveness of the internal controls relating to efforts incurred and estimated. • Selected a sample of contracts to identify costs for significant variations and verify whether those variations have been considered in estimating the remaining efforts to complete the contract. • Reviewed a sample of contracts to identify unbilled revenues, if any. • Performed analytical procedures and test of details for reasonableness of incurred and estimated efforts.
-2. The company operates in an environment where they have fixed rate contracts with state governments/UTs/PSUs on nomination basis/tender & passenger flying under RCS and Kedarnath Yatra.
-However, in following year, due to impact of COVID-19 there is reduction in flying affecting revenue & there was uncertainty in estimating amount recoverable from Trade Receivables, as the Company has received request to not charge minimum guaranteed hours per month due to pandemic.
-We identified revenue recognition as a key audit matter because revenue is one of the Company's key performance indicators, it involves determining unexercised rights of both parties, all of which may give rise to an inherent risk.
-Refer Accounting Policy no. 2 (xiii) and Note no. 32 XXXVIII.
-Principal audit procedures: Our procedures included, but were not limited to the following: • assessed that the revenue recognition policy is in line with Ind AS 115 'Revenue from Contracts with Customers'; • performed tests of details such as tested revenue and collection reconciliations of Company's records with reports generated from system, tested manual journal entries posted into relevant revenue accounts in the sub-ledger and general ledger which met specified risk-based criteria. • analysed the terms related to contracts and obtained data supporting like Company's correspondence with parties, wherever shared and tested a sample of revenue documents from the source data to ascertain effect on revenue and evaluated the judgements used in determining the timing & extent of recognition of revenue.
+Principal audit procedures: Our audit approach was a combination of test of internal controls and substantive procedures which included the following: Evaluated the design of internal controls relating to recording of efforts incurred and estimation of efforts required to complete the performance obligations.
+Tested the access and application controls pertaining to time recording, allocation and budgeting systems which prevents unauthorized changes to recording of efforts incurred.
+Selected a sample of contracts and through inspection of evidence of performance of these controls, tested the operating effectiveness of the internal controls relating to efforts incurred and estimated.
+Selected a sample of contracts to identify costs for significant variations and verify whether those variations have been considered in estimating the remaining efforts to complete the contract.
+Reviewed a sample of contracts to identify unbilled revenues, if any.
+Performed analytical procedures and test of details for reasonableness of incurred and estimated efforts.